tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 ### DNS Records

-After you configure the **Name Servers** for your domain to be the ones for your cloud provider, you can now go to that cloud provider and set up the **DNS records**.
+After you configure the **Name Servers** for your domain to be the ones for your cloud provider, you can now go to that cloud provider and set up the **DNS Records**.

-Depending on your cloud provider, they will have some section to configure "domains", "domain zones", or "networks", in the end they all refer to the same configurations for **DNS records** for a specific domain.
+Depending on your cloud provider, they will have some section to configure "domains", "domain zones", or "networks", in the end, they all refer to the same configurations for **DNS records** for a specific domain.

-So, the next step, is to create a configuration there for your specific domain (sometimes called a "domain zone").
+So, the next step is to create a configuration there for your specific domain (sometimes called a "domain zone").

 Then, inside of that domain configuration, you need to add a **DNS record** to point any web communication to your cloud server.